nicholas-fong/KML-to-GeoJSON/README.md

 KML to GeoJSON:<br>

-KML data structure can range from relatively straight forward to more complex namespace extensions.
-These snippets convert KML placemarks to GeoJSON Point, LineString and Polygon.
-It can parse KML gx:Track as well.
+These snippets convert KML placemarks to GeoJSON's Point, LineString, Polygon and GeometryCollection.
+It can parse KML gx:Track to GeoJSON LineString.

 GeoJSON to KML and KML to GeoJSON:
 ```